shadyrudy/pg-queries/README.md

 # pg-queries
 A collection of useful PostgreSQL queries.
+This includes the following:
-This includes table and database information.
+1. table and database information.
+2.

 # Version History
 ## 2023-11-10